 A draft of this plan was provided to School Board members for evaluation and comments.
-Following School Board approval on July 22, 2009, the final District Technology Plan will be re-submitted to the Florida Department of Education.
+Following School Board approval in July 2012, the final District Technology Plan will be re-submitted to the Florida Department of Education.

 3. NEEDS ASSESSMENT/GOALS